 - fluid accumulation in the abdominal cavity as a result of liver disease or kidney failure

-If someone sits all day at work or has an active job but does not move around much while doing it then his or her calorie expenditure will be low compared to someone who is more active during their daily tasks and thus burns off more calories.
-Belly fat can be reduced through regular exercise (4).
+If someone sits all day at work or has an active job but does not move around much, then their calorie expenditure will be low compared to someone who is more active and burns off more calories.
+Belly fat can be gradually reduced through regular exercise (6).

 Excessive Alcohol Consumption

-How To Get Rid Of Belly Fat
+How to Get Rid of Belly Fat

-How To Do The 3-Day Cleanse To Lose Belly Fat
+How To Do the 3-Day Cleanse to Lose Belly Fat

 Here’s how to do it: